fat-racing/zwift-offline-windows-installer/README.md

 # Zwift Offline One-Click Setup

-This package installs a clean local Zwift Offline server for Windows.
-It does not contain another person's profile, credentials, activity history, integration tokens, or local progress.
+A free and open-source Windows setup for running the official Zwift client locally with zoffline.
+No active Zwift subscription is required for local offline use, and the package contains no personal profiles, credentials, activity history, or integration tokens.

 ## Requirements